Common myths about heat pumps

 Heat pumps are expensive

 The higher upfront costs are offset by the government's boiler upgrade scheme grant of £7500, with running costs lowered through special heat pump energy tariffs.
-Properly installed heat pumps in well insulated efficient properties can generate up to four times as much heat as a gas boiler for the same price.
+Properly installed heat pumps are usually around four times more efficient than a gas boiler and can be slightly cheaper to run at the current energy prices.

 Heat pumps don't work in winter

 Heat pumps do work during the colder months!
 They're designed to handle all types of weather, even the cold.
-As the outside temperatures drop, the heat pump efficiency will gradually reduce but they're still more efficient than a gas boiler and can work well even when temperatures are as low as -25°C.
+Two thirds of Scandinavian properties have a heat pump and in Norway approximately 90 percent of them are air source heat pumps.
+As the outside temperatures drop, the heat pump efficiency will gradually reduce but they're still more efficient than a gas boiler and will maintain the temperature of your house even when temperatures are as low as minus 20 degrees Celcius.

 Heat pumps don't work with older or existing radiators